AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 You receive a default allotment of [!DNL Generative Actions] as outlined in the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html).

 >[!NOTE]
 >
 >Usage rates may vary.
 Plans are subject to change.
 See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for updated rate information.

-The following functions consume Generative actions at the specified rate.
+The following functions consume [!DNL Generative Actions] at the specified rate.

 | Function                 | Generative actions rate |
 | -----------------------  | ------------------ |